Sarah-Bue/budget-buddy/README.md

 - Expenses can be viewed by category, providing a breakdown of all expenses according to their category.
 - Expenses can be viewed by month and across categories.
 This is the most comprehensive view, allowing users to compare each month's total as well as individual categories.
 - Each view also lists the total expenses at the bottom.
-- Users are able to easily switch between views without having to return to the menu.
+- Users can easily switch between views without having to return to the menu.

 As a user, I want to be sure that my expense details are valid.